zyh001/WindowsSpyBlocker/README.md

 You can block this probe by adding the content of the `data/<type>/winX/extra.txt` hosts file.<br />

 But you will have a ["No Internet access" warning in your system tray](../../wiki/FAQ#no-internet-access-on-my-network-card).<br />
-To solve this problem you can use the alternative WindowsSpyBlcoker NCSI.
+To solve this problem you can use the alternative WindowsSpyBlocker NCSI.
 Read the instructions in [scripts/ncsi folder](scripts/ncsi).

 #### DNSCrypt